nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-danger">:exclamation: **Warning**

-When editing fields allowing multiple inputs, the existing contents of the field will be removed. i.e. editing of [tags](#tags) or [available dates](#available-dates) will overwrite previous ones and instead of being cumulative.
+When editing fields allowing multiple inputs, the existing contents of the field will be removed. i.e. editing of [tags](#tags) or [available dates](#available-dates) will overwrite previous ones instead of being cumulative.

 </div>